-Gratitude can be simply broken down to appreciating the good things in your life.
-It doesn’t always seem simple, though.
-When things are hectic or stressful, finding the silver lining can be challenging.
-However, learning how to embrace gratitude can significantly boost your happiness.
-Being grateful offers a host of other benefits you’re probably not aware of, too.
+Gratitude is a powerful emotion.
+It doesn’t always seem simple, but it can boost your happiness and make you feel better about life when everything else seems to be hectic or stressful.
+In this first post in my 6 Days of Gratitude Challenge series, I’ll talk all about what gratitude really means and how it affects our lives – from boosting our moods to reducing stress levels!
 Let’s take a closer look at the concept, ways it can improve your life and how to practice it.
 This will be the first in a series of Gratitude posts for my 6 Days of Gratitude Challenge!
 (The challenge will be at the bottom!)

 What Is Gratitude and How Can Gratitude Make A Difference?

 There are many definitions of gratitude.
 Some people believe it’s a feeling or emotion.
 Others look at it as more of a mood.
 Still, some folks believe gratitude is a personality trait a person exhibits.
 These can all be correct.
 In essence, gratitude elicits satisfaction and appreciation in a person through feelings, actions or even inherent qualities.
 However, even those of us who may be more inclined to feel grateful on a regular basis through our glass-half-full-optimism likely need to work on evoking such an outlook.
 Gratitude can be viewed as a practice or something you perform regularly.
 Most people practice something because it benefits them.
 This is true of gratitude.
 As with other practices, you’ll get better at demonstrating gratitude the more you work at it.